-If your dragon doesn’t already have access to water 24/7, try adding in a dish to help boost humidity.
+If your pet doesn’t already have access to water 24/7, try adding in a dish to help boost humidity for a bearded dragon.
 Try to use a sturdy dish that can’t be tipped over and isn’t too deep as well.

 If you can put the water dish on the side of the basking light, that should help as well to evaporate the water and add moisture into the air.

 If you aren’t seeing the results you’d like, try adding in a larger water dish.

 This method will likely take some trial and error on your part, in terms of figuring out what quantity of water will be sufficient to raise the humidity to the right level.

 Also, playing around with where the dish is in the habitat will likely factor in as well.

 Option #2: Decrease Ventilation Through Covering Part of the Lid